sleepyjames/search/README.md

 Options:

-`indexer`
-  A function that takes a text value and returns a Python list of tokens to index this document against.
+* `indexer`: A function that takes a text value and returns a Python list of tokens to index this document against.
 See (indexers)[#indexers] for ones included by default.

 #### IntegerField